rasteiner/k3-map-section/readme.md

         label: Map Center
         mapsection: foo
 ```
 This tells the map section that you want to store the center position in the field `arbitraryname`.
-Notice the keyword `mapsection` in the field, it's value must be unique in the blueprint and the same as the value in `storage`.
+Notice the keyword `mapsection` in the field, its value must be unique in the blueprint and the same as the value in `storage`.

 The center coordinates need to be stored in a field that accepts text, arrays or objects as values.
 This means you can store them in text fields, hidden fields or the *geocoded* field (which is included in this plugin).